 If you're eager to have some relaxation time, you can buy a coconut drink and lounge while enjoying the scenic view of the island.
 Make sure to buy some colorful seashells as souvenirs to remind you of your experience in this part of Boracay.

-One of the best things to do in Boracay is to have an exciting island hopping experience.
+One of the best things to do in the island is to join a Boracay island hopping tour.
 You'll be able to discover and swim in some of its pristine and beautiful beaches.

 You'll also know why the island is on the top of the must-visit places in the world.
 Three beaches that are on most Boracay island hopping tours: Magic Island, Crocodile Island, and Crystal Cove Beach.